 Planting native trees in Brisbane?
 My Queensland bottle tree is a dry rainforest species, and this plant community includes many pretty and tough species.
-I regards them as climate change winners.
+Capable of withstanding greater climate stresses than wet rainforest species, I regard them as climate change ‘winners’.
 Kumbartcho Sanctuary and Nursery is a good source of dry rainforest species not found in commerce.

-If you want to grow a native tree – a long-lived species – and if it has a natural distribution that extends north of Brisbane, gather seed from its northernmost location.
-Those northern plants will already be adapted to a more extreme climate and their seed will be primed and ready for the stresses and strains of Brisbane’s emerging new climate.
+If you want to grow a native tree, consider its natural distribution.
+The Atlas of Living Australia is a useful reference.
+If your chosen species has a natural distribution that extends north of Brisbane, gather seed or buy stock originating from its northernmost location.
+Those northern plants will already be better adapted to a more extreme climate and their seed will be primed and ready for the stresses and strains of Brisbane’s emerging new climate.

 For example, Pandanus cookii is a tropical tree which occurs from Mackay northwards.
-I sourced a seedling from Cairns in far northern Queensland.
-It turned out to be a female and she is very at home here, even despite being chilled by five frosty mornings of -0.5C.
-She’s looking great and carries fruit all year round.
+I sourced a seedling from Cairns in far northern Queensland in 1995.
+It turned out to be a female and she is very at home here.
+Planted before a succession of record breaking hot Brisbane summers, she’s looking great.
+Instead of carrying fruit in autumn, she now carries fruit all year round.

 Some of the plants illustrated below were removed because even with just natural rainfall during the Millennium Drought they grew too big, too fast.
 Others did too well during the floods in 2011, 2012 and 2013.